Pesquisa-UFCAT/metapy/FRA_ALG_.md

 <p align = "justify">
     This section describes the metaheuristic algorithms implemented in the framework.
 This section contains the main optimization functions of probabilistic methods.
     <br><br>
-    The instructions below will guide you through optimization using the metapy framework.
+    The instructions below will guide you through optimization using the METApy framework.
 </p>